 There’s Something for Everyone

 Brooklyn can appeal to people of many interests in any stage of life.
-Whether you want a morning jog in Brooklyn Bridge Park or an easy walk along the Brooklyn Heights Promenade.
+Whether you want a morning jog in Brooklyn Bridge Park or a leisurely walk along the Brooklyn Heights Promenade.
 Among its iconic locations is the historic Coney Island that still draws in thousands of visitors since its heyday in the 20th century.
 Brooklyn residents can also take it easy at a Brooklyn Cyclones game at the newly revamped MCU Park baseball stadium.

 Other memorable landmarks include the Brooklyn Borough Hall which emulates the sophistication of neoclassical architecture.
 Not far from there sits the Soldier’s and Sailor’s Arch, which recalls the majestic arches of ancient Rome.
 Lastly, you can’t talk about landmarks without mentioning the world-famous Brooklyn Bridge.
 By making it possible to travel by car over the East River into the city, this bridge is not only an impressive piece of architecture.
 It’s also one of New York’s arterial roads for daily traffic and commerce.